stoeps13/connections-doc/source/admin/admin/t_change_blogs_referrer_policy.md

 2. After you apply the change to the LCC.xml file, sync and restart the Blog application.

+    !!! note
-    **Note:** For more information on the subject of the HTTP Referrer Policy Header, see [Referrer Policy, Latest published version](https://www.w3.org/TR/referrer-policy/) on the W3C website.
+    For more information on the subject of the HTTP Referrer Policy Header, see [Referrer Policy, Latest published version](https://www.w3.org/TR/referrer-policy/) on the W3C website.

 **Parent topic:**[Administering Blogs](../admin/c_administering_blogs.md)